-Input port reading allows you to read file names or data from the optional input port.
-This feature is available in most of readers.
+Input port reading allows you to read file names or data from an optional input port.
+This feature is available in most of Readers.

-To use input port mapping, connect an edge to the input port.
+To use input port mapping, connect an edge to an input port.
 Assign metadata to the edge.
 In the Reader, edit the File URL attribute.

 The attribute value has the syntax